• Blog

 Stop Hand-Rolling Webhooks: How to Build a Reliable Integration Layer

 Webhooks and queues start simple but quickly turn into a tangle of retries, dead letters, and one-off integrations.
-This post walks through a practical integration architecture and where a universal integration layer fits.
+This post walks through webhook retry logic, dead letter queues, and how a universal integration layer replaces hand-rolled webhook infrastructure.

 Cover Image for Stop Hand-Rolling Webhooks: How to Build a Reliable Integration Layer